sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 ## Setting Up ##

-To get your first cluster running, you'll need to [create an AWS account](https://aws-portal.amazon.com/gp/aws/developer/registration/index.html).
+Before you get your first cluster running, you'll need to [create an AWS account](https://aws-portal.amazon.com/gp/aws/developer/registration/index.html).
 Once you've done this, navigate to [your account page](http://aws.amazon.com/account/) and follow the "Security Credentials" link.
 Under "Access Credentials", you should see a tab called "Access Keys".
 Note down your Access Key ID and Secret Access Key for future reference.

 I'm going to assume that you have some basic knowledge of clojure, and know how to get a project running using [leiningen](https://github.com/technomancy/leiningen) or [cake](https://github.com/ninjudd/cake).
 Go ahead and download [this example project](https://github.com/pallet/pallet-hadoop-example) to follow along: